-Besides this intuitive reasoning, it is well known that the second possibility is realized, at least for some simple matter distributions.
-For example, this is the case both for thin shells \cite{Cruz1967GravitationalB} and for a pressureless uniform matter distribution \cite{Bekenstein:1971}.
+Which of these two scenarios happens in practice depends on the details of the matter undergoing collapse (see chapter 10 of \cite{Hawking:1973uf}).
+For instance, the first scenario is bound to happen if enough uncharged matter is present.
+On the other hand, the second scenario arises for some simple matter distributions.
+For example, this is the case both for thin shells \cite{Cruz1967GravitationalB} and for pressureless uniform matter distributions (with arbitrary low charge)~\cite{Bekenstein:1971}.
 In particular, already in the early 1970s, Bekenstein writes ``\textit{after each shell of matter has crossed its inner horizon, it ``bounces" and reexpands into a region of spacetime (Carter-Penrose diagram) different from the one in which the collapse originated.
 Thus the central singularity is avoided.}"~\cite{Bekenstein:1971}.

-For these reasons, in what follows we focus on the second possibility.
+In this letter, we study the possibility of producing black holes without any singularity.
+Therefore, in what follows we focus on the second possibility.

 Before discussing the role of evaporation, let us comment on how the charged and uncharged gravitational collapses fulfill the consequences of Penrose's singularity theorem~\cite{Penrose:1964wq}.
 Both cases form a trapped surface and both clearly respect the null energy conditions for physically realistic matter distributions.
 Penrose's singularity theorem, therefore, predicts that the spacetime is geodesically incomplete.
 For the non-charged case, incomplete geodesics end at the singularity.
 For the charged case, geodesics are incomplete as they reach the Cauchy horizon for finite values of the affine parameter.
 We emphasize that the bounce of the collapsing matter inside the inner horizon and the avoidance of the singularity inside the matter distribution (left side of the Penrose diagram in Fig.~\ref{subfig:RN_eternal_reg}) is not in contradiction with the conclusions of the singularity theorems.
 Indeed, this is achieved within classical general relativity without violations of energy conditions.